 - Plug the cable back in and check for a display.

-If nothing pops up on the screen, you might have a faulty cable.
-Try connecting your PC and monitor via another cable to find out for sure.
+You might have a faulty cable if nothing pops up on the screen.
+Try connecting your PC and monitor via another cable to find out.

 If there’s still nothing on the screen, you’ll have to move on to the next step.